Welcome to SWS

 Mark Chew

-to contact Mark - helm@southernwoodenboatsailing.com
+to contact Mark email - helm@southernwoodenboatsailing.com

 Sal Balharrie

 Sailing for Sal began with windsurfing, a summer pursuit at Queenscliff, far from the farm on which she grew up.
 At 23 she and Mark bought a tiny boat, took the mast down and motored it through the French canals and sailed in the Med for a year, circumnavigating Corsica and Sardinia.
 It was around this time they ran out of money and took jobs as Flotilla Leaders based in Corfu with a fleet of 14 boats for which they were responsible.
-Then children which meant sailing became holidays on boats - aboard COTTON BLOSSOM and then FAIR WINDS.
+Then children, which meant sailing became holidays on boats - aboard COTTON BLOSSOM and then FAIR WINDS.
 In 2019, while working in Italy, Sal had the profound desire to buy her own boat, plastic yes, but an incredible venture none the less.
 NO MAN’S LAND RACING takes place on a Sydney 38 with an all girl crew of novice sailors.
-And what pays the bills?
-Outside of SWS, Sal is a writer for film, television and publication.
-So what pays the bills?
-Her first novel, created much like SWS, during the year of lockdown, will be published in 2024.

-to contact Sal - sail@southernwoodenboatsailing.com
+To contact Sal - sail@southernwoodenboatsailing.com

 For over 25 years, the small team behind SWS have been passionate sailors and supporters of wooden boats in Australia and New Zealand.